 By appropriately configuring an ACR, flexible mappings can be specified.
 For example, to control access to the user address space, the S-field equals \$0, and the ADDRESS MASK field equals \$FF in all four ACRs.
 To control access to the supervisor address space (\$0000000-\$0FFFFFF) with write protection, the BASE ADDRESS field = \$0X, the ADDRESS MASK field equals \$0F, the W-bit is set to one, and the S-field = \$1.
-The inclusion of independent ACRs in both the instruction ACU (IACU) and data ACU (DACU provides an exception to the merged instruction and data address space, allowing different access control for instruction and operand accesses.
-Also, since the instruction memory unit is only used for instruction prefetches, different instruction and data ACRs can cause PC relative operand fetches to be translated differently from instruction prefetches.
+The inclusion of independent ACRs in both the instruction ACU (IACU) and data ACU (DACU provides an exception to the merged instruction and data address space, allowing different access control for instruction prefetches, different instruction and data ACRs can cause PC relative operand fetches to be translated differently from instruction prefetches.